 In addition, the use of VR in group settings elicited a particular viewpoint about its effectiveness for collaborative or observational learning.
 While the immersive nature of VR provides a unique personal experience, it may not suit group interactions as effectively as 2D environments.
-One participant noted the potential of the 3D setting for individual use but questioned its utility in a group context, stating, "3D is very individual, whereas I think this could be done with someone observing or providing cues, or it could be interactive and allows both users to wear headsets and enter the same scene, or one to observe the other, this feedback highlights the perception that VR might still feel more isolating compared to the more open and easily shared 2D environments.
+One participant noted the potential of the 3D setting for individual use but questioned its utility in a group context, stating, "3D is very individual, whereas I think this could be done with someone observing or providing cues, or it could be done even in a group setting."
+While VR can indeed be interactive and allows both users to wear headsets and enter the same scene, or one to observe the other, this feedback highlights the perception that VR might still feel more isolating compared to the more open and easily shared 2D environments.
 This implies that although VR can facilitate interaction, the inclusive and collective dynamics of group learning environments might be better supported by 2D settings, where immediate visual and verbal feedback is more effectively integrated for all users.

-e: Health Concerns
+e: HEALTH CONCERNS